Hiiirad/personal-notes/Tech Guide/Docker/README.md

   ```
 - **Dockerignore**
   - Sometimes we need to exclude some files and folders before building our container to avoid unnecessarily sending large or sensitive files or directories to the daemon.
 So we make a file as `.dockerignore`
-  - Think of it as `.gitignore` file for better understanding.
+  - Think of it as a `.gitignore` file for better understanding.
   - Syntax:
-    1. Lines starting with `#` will be ignored.
+    1. Lines starting with `#` will be considered as a comment.
     2. You can use wildcards with `*`
     3. You can use `?` like wildcards but for only a single character.
     4. Lines starting with `!` can be used to make exceptions to exclusions.
 But it must come after that specific ignore files.